CBAM, Bæredygtighed, Bureau Veritas

 Carbon Border Adjustment Mechanism (CBAM) is a key tool in EU's fight against climate change and in the goal of achieving net zero emissions.
 CBAM is intended to ensure that companies outside the EU are subject to the same requirements as European companies.
 This means that importers of certain goods into the EU must purchase CBAM certificates to ensure that the imported goods meet the same strict environmental standards as goods produced within the EU.
 If the goods have higher CO2 emissions, the importers must pay the difference.

-The reporting takes place through customs codes and must be made quarterly to a CBAM register, which in Denmark is operated by the Danish Energy Agency and is linked to a pan-European register.
+Reporting is carried out at customs code level and must be submitted quarterly to a CBAM registry, which in Denmark is administered by the Danish Energy Agency and is linked to a common EU‑wide registry.

 [i] https://taxation-customs.ec.europa.eu/carbon-border-adjustment-mechanism_en